Paska (Ukrainian Easter Bread)

 Let the decorated loaves rest while your oven preheats to 400°F, then bake them at 400°F for 15 minutes.
 Lower the heat to 350°F and bake for another 40-50 minutes.

 The loaves are done when they are deeply golden and the bottoms of the loaves sound hollow when you knock on them.
+The internal temperature of the bread should be around 190°F on an instant-read thermometer.

 Once the loaves come out of the oven, brush the tops with melted butter, then turn them out of the pans to cool on a wire rack.

 Like most yeast breads, this Paska is of course its freshest and at its best the day it is made.
 If you have any leftover, storing it in a reusable bread bag is the way to go.
+Storing bread in plastic can encourage moisture to build up and make the crust soft.

 You can also freeze your Paska.
 Wrap the fully cooled bread tightly in plastic wrap (press-and-seal wrap works great) and then place it in a zip-top freezer bag.
 Freeze for up to 3 months.